yathu99/yathu99/README.md

 - 👋 Hi, I’m @yathu99
-- 👀 I’m interested in Web Design, Game Dev, Artificial Intelligence and Automation.
+- 👀 I’m interested in Web Design, UI/UX Development, Game Dev, Artificial Intelligence and Automation.
-- 🌱 I’m currently learning Flutter, Unity3D, Unreal Engine 5, MERN Stack and Python3 Development.
+- 🌱 I’m currently work with Flutter, Unity3D, MEAN Stack and Python3 Development.
 - 💞️ I’m looking to collaborate on Web Design project for Flutter and Games made in Unity Engine.
-- 📫 How to reach me yathuverma2@gmail.com
+- 📫 How to reach me - yathuverma@gmail.com

 <!---
 yathu99/yathu99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.